primarypigments/papas_pizza/README.md

 ### Acknowledgements

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-⚠️⚠️ EXAMPLES ONLY - REPLACE WITH YOUR OWN ⚠️⚠️

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- I am deeply grateful to my Code Institute mentor, Tim Nelson, for his invaluable support and guidance throughout the development of this project.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- My sincere thanks go to the Code Institute tutor team for their help with troubleshooting and debugging, which was crucial in overcoming several project challenges.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I appreciate the Code Institute Slack community for their moral support, which sustained me through periods of self-doubt and imposter syndrome.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to express my heartfelt thanks to my partner Coleen for believing in me and supporting my transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.